getzola/zola/docs/content/documentation/content/overview.md

 attribute of the [page front-matter](./documentation/content/page.md#front-matter).

 You might have noticed a file named `_index.md` in the example above.
-This file will be used for the metadata and content of the section itself and is not considered a page.
+This file is used to store both metadata and content of the section itself and is not considered a page.

 To make sure the terminology used in the rest of the documentation is understood, let's go over the example above.